 Annelise Orleck, PhD, is Professor of History at Dartmouth College and the author of five books on the history of US women, politics, immigration, and activism, including Storming Caesar’s Palace: How Black Mothers Fought Their Own War on Poverty.
 She currently teaches a senior seminar on Race, Ethnicity and Immigration in American History.
 She advises on race and class issues in American women’s history.

-Deirdre Cooper Owens, PhD, is The Charles and Linda Wilson Professor in the History of Medicine and Director of the Humanities in Medicine program at the University of Nebraska-Lincoln.
+Deirdre Cooper Owens, PhD, is Associate Professor of History and faculty member of the Africana Studies Institute at the University of Connecticut at Storrs.
 She is also an Organization of American Historians’ (OAH) Distinguished Lecturer.
 Her first book, Medical Bondage: Race, Gender and the Origins of American Gynecology (UGA Press, 2017) won the 2018 Darlene Clark Hine Book Award from the OAH as the best book written in African American women’s and gender history.
 She will advise on reproductive justice.

 Rosalind Rosenberg, PhD, is Professor Emerita of History at Barnard College.
 Specialist in American history with a focus on women’s, social, and legal history.
 Author of Jane Crow: The Life of Pauli Murray.
 She advises on the historical background of various women’s rights and roles of key women in the suffrage movement.